If you have a few days free while in Edinburgh, you can visit the villages and attractions in Fife.

 - Admission prices are subject to change.

-- Historic Scotland members get free entry to our sites, but please make an online booking to guarantee entry.
+- Historic Scotland members get free entry to our sites, but please book online to guarantee entry.
 You must show your valid membership on arrival.

 - English Heritage, Manx and Cadw members get half-price entry in your first year and free entry for renewal and life members.
 Please make an online booking to guarantee entry.